lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Delegate activities are envisioned to be simple and enjoyable, and they are completely voluntary and will not be tracked.
 Group work is encouraged, as are delegate-designed actions.

-Provide feedback to Rubin Observatory:
+Provide feedback to Rubin Observatory, for example:

-* Feedback Surveys for Rubin Observatory
+* complete one or more feedback surveys for Rubin Observatory

   * [link to a Portal use feedback form]
   * [link to a Notebook use feedback form]